sdaps/sdaps-class/sphinx/sdapsclassic.rst

 * :macro:`\\textbox`: A large and optionally scalable textbox for freeform content
 * :environ:`choicequestion`: A multiple choice question with a number of answers
 * :environ:`choicegroup`: A list of multiple choice questions layed out in rows (or columns)
+* :environ:`optionquestion`: A single choice question with a number of answers
+* :environ:`optiongroup`: A list of single choice questions layed out in rows (or columns)
 * :environ:`markgroup`: A list of range or mark questions layed out in rows (or columns)

 You should only use ``\section{}`` for structuring the document.